-Editor’s note: This feature from Mexico City is the second installment in our street food series this week, featuring the best streetside eats in each of the cities Culinary Backstreets covers.
+Editor’s note: This feature from Mexico City is the second installment in our street food series this week, highlighting the best streetside eats in each of the cities Culinary Backstreets covers.

 The sap of the spiky maguey plant has long been used by the indigenous peoples of Mexico to prepare pulque, a milk-colored, viscous drink that has roughly the same alcohol content as beer.
 When they arrived in Mexico, the Spanish were introduced to pulque.
 Used to imbibing harder stuff, however, the conquistadors experimented with distilling a mash made out of the maguey plant, in the process inventing the beguiling spirit known as mezcal.